MaSuperStar/gittest/readme.txt

 save book
 New LICENSE

-creat a new branch dev
+creat a new branch feature1 quickly